Home » How To » How To Insert Watermark in a Word Document

 remove watermark in word

-Wrapping up — Insert a watermark in Word
+Wrapping Up — Insert a watermark in Word

-If you need help, comment below.
-I will do my best to help.
+If you have any questions or need help, comment below.
+I’ll be happy to assist.

 Google Docs user?
 Here is how to insert a watermark in Google Docs.